ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-edge.md

 # Gateway cluster
 {: #cr-orderinginstance-edge}

  An edge gateway is required.
-You can bring your own gateway appliance or choose from one of the following.
+You can bring your own gateway appliance or choose from one of the following options:

  * Gateway cluster with Juniper® vSRX
  * Gateway cluster with FortiGate® Virtual Appliance